pjsports/boolberry-opencl/README.md

 http://developer.amd.com/tools-and-sdks/opencl-zone/opencl-tools-sdks/amd-accelerated-parallel-processing-app-sdk/

-To build, change to the 'build' directory, edit paths to Boost in cmake-vs2012.bat and run it.
+To build, edit paths to Boost in cmake-vs2012.bat and run it.

 Open the generated boolberry.sln in VS2012 and build the targets you need in the prog group.